ripsawridge/site/site/contents/articles/stack-changes.md

 Now I turn to the number of reads required before the call to the dispatcher.
 The type vector is an array attached to the SharedFunctionInfo for a JavaScript function.
-It's indexed by a "slot," and these slots are handed out at compilation time to nodes that request them.
+It's indexed by a "slot," and these slots are handed out at compilation time to compilation nodes that request them.
 The IC receives a pointer to the vector and an integer index into the vector (the index is derived from the slot but not the same thing).